As Texas border arrests law teeters in court, other GOP states also push tougher immigration policy

 “Illegal immigration is a serious problem that requires action, yet the approach laid out in this bill misses the heart of what it truly means to address this issue with compassion, wisdom and effectiveness,” Scheetz said.

-If signed by Republican Gov. Kim Reynolds, the law will take effect July 1.
+The bill awaiting Republican Gov. Kim Reynolds' signature would take effect July 1.

 New Hampshire's border bill dealing with Canada, meanwhile, would follow only 21 apprehensions in the state between October 2022 and December 2023, even as the U.S. Customs and Border Protection enforcement area that includes New Hampshire, New York, Vermont and Maine has seen a dramatic increase in illegal border activity since 2021.